hexsorcerer/example-grpc-aspnetcore/README.md

 ### Using git submodules to consume proto files
-I'm sure there are numerous ways you could approch this problem, but I wasn't able to find anything widely accepted way online.
+I'm sure there are numerous ways you could approch this problem, but I wasn't able to find any widely accepted way online.
 The solution I came up with was to use git submodules to clone this repo inside of mine, and then you can access all the proto files by just referencing them from your project file.
 This actually seems to work pretty well, so here's how I did it.
 ```
 mkdir -p src/BuildingBlocks
 cd src/BuildingBlocks